 By the same token, some of the existing fitness stations could be replaced by more functionally suitable alternatives.
 Although being barely utilized, sit-up benches, for instance, take up disproportionately large parts of the current outdoor fitness areas – with up to five benches offering various inclination angles.
-Besides this overcapacity aspect, practicing abdominal curl-up tasks on the benches’ hard surface could be a rather uncomfortable and painful experience for skinny people with naturally protruding lumbar vertebras (i.e., the skeletal structure of the lower part of the spine) and pelvic bones.
+This overcapacity aspect aside, practicing abdominal curl-up tasks on the benches’ hard surface could be a rather uncomfortable and painful experience for skinny people with naturally protruding lumbar vertebras (i.e., the skeletal structure of the lower part of the spine) and pelvic bones.

 Although arrays of sit-up benches are regularly integrated into outdoor fitness areas, they are barely used (such as this area in the Bedok Reservoir Park).

 A rare example of a equipment with adjustable dumbbells in an HDB-residential estate in Bukit Panjang.